KoraggKnightWolf/KoraggKnightWolf/README.md

 - 🔭 I’m currently working on Arch Linux and how to apply custom Manjaro aspects (Manjaro's zsh, bootup theme, grub menu etc) to Arch
-- 🌱 I’m currently learning how to use Arch based systems better and use the ABS (Arch Build System) for custom PKGBUILD files, for personal use and/or to upload to the AUR.
+- 🌱 I’m currently learning how to use Arch based systems better and use the ABS (Arch Build System) for custom PKGBUILD files, for personal use and/or to upload to the AUR (Arch User Repository).
 - 👯 I’m looking to collaborate on any PKGBUILD in the AUR that is maintained by me (currently just archlinux-hello as of Nov 23rd, 2022)
 - 🤔 I’m looking for help with improving Linux/Unix skills in general, and about any programming language I might need along the way.
 - 💬 Ask me about why I prefer IRC over other messaging/communication platforms.